jcmdln/cugo/README.md

 While the aim of Cugo is to be standards compliant, there are many features included within some standards that are not in others.
 In such situations, a happy medium between reference manuals will be chosen.
-An example of this would be `GNU rm` which  has `--interactive=INTERVAL` for specifying how many times a user must say `yes` or `no` before it then proceeds with the rest of the provided input.
-These sorts of built-in script-ish mechanisms will not be included in any utility unless it is vital to functionality, even at the sake of violating specifications.

 Suitable `man` page sources:
 * https://man.openbsd.org/
 * http://landley.net/toybox/status.html

+An example of this would be `GNU rm` which  has `--interactive=INTERVAL` for specifying how many times a user must say `yes` or `no` before it then proceeds with the rest of the provided input.
+These sorts of awkward mechanisms should not be included without good reason.

+## Documentation
+Please visit https://godoc.org/github.com/jcmdln/cugo for the latest usage information.
+If any information is incorrect it is considered a bug and I invite you to submit an issue, please and thank you!

 ## Contributing